19hours/sg-statutes/Acts/Securities and Futures Act.md

 (6) For the purposes of subsection (5), a person is an associate of another person if the first-mentioned person is —

-(a) a related corporation of the second-mentioned person;
+(a) a subsidiary of that other person;

-(b) a person in accordance with whose directions, instructions or wishes that the second-mentioned person is accustomed or is under an obligation, whether formal or informal, to act in relation to the security referred to in subsection (4);

-(c) a person who is accustomed or is under an obligation, whether formal or informal, to act in accordance with the directions, instructions or wishes of the second-mentioned person in relation to that security;
+(b) a person who is accustomed or is under an obligation whether formal or informal to act in accordance with the directions, instructions or wishes of that other person in relation to the security referred to in subsection (5); or

-(d) a corporation which is, or the directors of which are, accustomed or under an obligation, whether formal or informal, to act in accordance with the directions, instructions or wishes of the second-mentioned person in relation to that security; or
+(c) a corporation that is, or a majority of the directors of which are, accustomed or under an obligation whether formal or informal to act in accordance with the directions, instructions or wishes of that other person in relation to that security.

-(e) a corporation in accordance with the directions, instructions or wishes of which, or of the directors of which, the second-mentioned person is accustomed or under an obligation, whether formal or informal, to act in relation to that security.
+[Act 35 of 2014 wef 01/07/2015]

 (7) A person shall be deemed to have an interest in a security in any one or more of the following circumstances: